Koha-Community/kohadocs/source/systempreferences.rst

     (or both) is set, a button labeled "Quick add new patron" will be displayed in the "Patrons" toolbar.

-    **Note**

-    If either :ref:`PatronQuickAddFields` or :ref:`BorrowerMandatoryField`
-    (or both) is set, a button labeled "Quick add new patron" will be displayed in the "Patrons" toolbar.

 .. _borrowerrelationship-label:

 borrowerRelationship